boutiques/boutiques/schema/README.md

     "integer" : false // Make 'true' to require the number is an integer }, {
     // File input parameters are specified like strings
-    // Implementation details, like validation or file existence, are left to platforms.
-    "id" : "file_input",
+    // Implementation details, like validation of file existence, are left to platforms "id" : "file_input",
     "name" : "A file input",
     "type" : "File",